michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 ### 4. Leveraging Existing Tools

 Before investing in new technology, Parmenter suggests exploring untapped capabilities in your existing systems.
-Many organizations use less than 50% of their current systems' functionality.
+Many organisations use less than 50% of their current systems' functionality.

 ### 5. Cloud-Based Subscription Models